SanGreel/NASM-animation-on-OS-X-with-GLUT-and-OpenGL/README.md

 NASM animation on OS X with GLUT and OpenGL
 ===========================================

-For compile use ./run.sh
+For compilation use run.sh or run in the terminal:

-Or write in terminal :

 ```sh
 nasm -f macho work.asm -o work.o